MR901/coco-transformation-util/README.md

 2. Flexibility: Rescaling of images and annotations to meet the need of Model/Framework.
 3. Cost Saving: Lesser Computation requirement as images can be downscaled.
 4. Interpretability: Annotation Visualization is also a part of this package.
-5. Ability to handle other cases: Added Functionality such as annotaion cropping or padding can help in multiple other cases. eg. cropping out each object image & annotation from an original image.
+5. Ability to handle other cases: Added Functionality such as cropping or padding of the annotation can help in multiple other cases such as:
+    - cropping out each object image & annotation from an original image
+    - cropping unnecessary area to zoom in on some particular area.
+    - converting images to 1:1 aspect ratio by using padding and/or cropping.

 ## How to use it?

 ### Core
 There are three core modules inside that helps in performing operations on COCO Annotation.
 These can imported as shown below:
 ```python